Applying to the M.D./Ph.D. Program

 Applicants who are not accepted to the M.D./Ph.D.
 Program, but who matriculate at Baylor College of Medicine in July 2021, are invited to reapply to the MSTP during their first year of medical school.

 Acceptance and Funding

 Baylor College of Medicine is one of 50 institutions awarded a competitive Medical Scientist Training Program grant from the National Institutes of Health.
 The grant offers students funded medical and graduate education through the combined M.D./Ph.D.
 Program.
-Almost 100 students in various phases of training are currently supported by the MSTP grant as well as institutional and endowment funds.
+About 100 students in various phases of training are currently supported by the MSTP grant as well as institutional and endowment funds.

 Admission is highly competitive, and selection is based on interviews, letters of recommendation, volunteer and extracurricular activities, demonstrable research interest and ability, MCAT scores, and GPA.
 Acceptance to the MSTP at BCM does not require separate application to the Graduate School, nor is application to a specific graduate program necessary upon entering the program.

 Applicants who are accepted to the MSTP and maintain academic requirements receive full tuition, medical insurance and stipend support throughout their training.
 Ten to twelve candidates are accepted annually.
 Additional financial aid can also be applied for during training.